-Organic Social and the role it plays: Organic Social is any media content that is posted on a social media platform without having to pay them.
-It is a social community built using free tools provided by each social network that allows interactions, sharing of posts and responding to customer comments.
+Organic Social is any media content that is posted on a social media platform without having to pay them.
+It is a social community built using free tools provided by each social network that allows interactions, sharing of posts, and responding to customer comments.
 To cite an example, the use of Hootsuite or Buffer to schedule and publish tweets on Twitter is organic.

 To use Hootsuite or Buffer might charge for a license but there is no charge from Twitter for publishing any tweet.
 An organic activity is when a person visits a brand page and engage in an activity (like, comment, share or subscribe) without any external trigger.
 Thus, organic reach matters in a way that it shows the number of audiences genuinely interested in a brand.